Spectral theory of Fourier-Stieltjes algebras: An approach to the Gelfand space of B (G)

 \section{An approach to the Gelfand space of \texorpdfstring{$\mathrm{B}(G)$}{\mathrm{B}(G)}}

 In this section we will establish a description of elements of $\triangle(\mathrm{B}(G))$ using a non-commutative counterpart of the so-called \textbf{generalised characters} introduced (in the commutative case) by Schreider \cite{schreider} and used extensively later by many authors in investigations of spectral properties of measures.
+As we are going to use Proposition \ref{Prop:density}, where the separability of $A=C^{\ast}(G)$ is assumed, we will restrict our attention to second countable groups $G$ (note that that the Haar measure on a second countable locally compact group is $\sigma$-finite, therefore $L^{1}(G)$ is separable, hence so is its completion $C^{\ast}(G)$) .

 For a positive definite $f\in \mathrm{B}(G)$ we define $\mathrm{A}(f):=\{g\in \mathrm{B}(G):g\ll f\}$. $\mathrm{A}(f)$ is a closed linear subspace of $\mathrm{B}(G)$.
 Moreover, if $f^{2}\ll f$ and $f$ is GNS faithful then Lemma \ref{przen} shows that $\mathrm{A}(f)$ is a closed subalgebra of $\mathrm{B}(G)$.
 Also, $\mathrm{A}(f)^{\ast}$ is naturally von Neumann algebra consisting of restrictions of elements from $W^{\ast}(G)$ to $\mathrm{A}(f)$, which may be identified with $\mathrm{vN}(|f|)$.
 Let $\varphi\in \mathrm{B}(G)^{\ast}$.
 Then clearly $\varphi|_{\mathrm{A}(f)}\in \mathrm{A}(f)^{\ast}$ and a unique element of $x\in \mathrm{A}(f)^{\ast}$ satisfying $\varphi(g)=x(g)$ for all $g\in \mathrm{A}(f)$ will be denoted by $\varphi_{f}$.
 There is also an obvious \textbf{compatibility condition} on restrictions to $\mathrm{A}(f_{1})$ and $\mathrm{A}(f_{2})$, i.e.